cauterize-tools/cauterize/README.md

                 (field setKey keyValuePair)))
 ```

-Noe that the `getKeyCount` variant does not contain any assocaited data while
+Noe that the `getKeyCount` variant does not contain any associated data while
 the `getKey` variant specifies a type that encodes the name of the key to get.

 #### Sets

 Sets are a closed collection of key-type pairs.
 The difference between Sets and
 Structures is that the Set can, at any given time, only include *some* of its
 possible members.
-The presense of encoded members is stored as a bitfield
+The presence of encoded members is stored as a bitfield
 encoded before any contained data.

 ```scheme